I am a huge fan of Béarnaise Sauce, but I also love Hollandaise. This sauce brings the two together into one delightful combination!

 - 2 tablespoons fresh tarragon leaves, chopped

 - Add the white wine, white wine vinegar, lemon juice, shallots, salt, pepper, and half of the tarragon leaves, in a saucepan.
-Bring to a boil and simmer over medium heat for about 5 minutes, until the mixture is reduced to about ¼ cup.
+Bring to a boil and simmer over medium heat for a few minutes, until the mixture is reduced to just under ¼ cup.